What is no medical life insurance?

 Why do insurers request a medical?

-Your monthly premiums are calculated by your insurer, after looking at many factors, including your current health and medical history.
+Your monthly premiums are calculated by your insurer after looking at many factors, including your current health, smoking status and medical history.

 When are medicals needed?

-It’s important to understand that each insurer has their own unique criteria to decide whether a medical is required.
+It’s important to understand that each insurer has their own unique criteria to establish whether a medical is required.